sarahfuchi/Data-Science/Prediction (Classification)/README.md

 <a id="ch90"></a>
 # References
-I would like to express gratitude for the following resources, and thank developers for the inspiration:
+I would like to thank the following resources and developers:

 * [A Data Science Framework: To Achieve 99% Accuracy by LD Freeman](https://www.kaggle.com/ldfreeman3/a-data-science-framework-to-achieve-99-accuracy) - Indepth dive to data science steps.